HostNation/hostnation/stories/the-primary-school-head-and-the-eritrean-teessider.md

 > ***“I am proud of the way my town has assimilated refugees and asylum seekers so successfully."***

 Although she and Tes were only introduced by HostNation North-East seven weeks ago, they are already off to a great start.
 “It feels like seven years!” exclaims Tes on the interview.

-“We really chat open-heartedly about everything.
-The befriending scheme…really made a difference in my life.”
+> ***“We really chat open-heartedly about everything.
+The befriending scheme…really made a difference in my life.”***

 He appreciates Judith’s interest in African affairs and finds they have a lot to talk about: “The quality of HostNation’s befriending service is in the effort they make to find people who are compatible, by looking at a wide range of details from professional background to hobbies.
 So it’s no surprise to see they made me a perfect match!
 Judith has not only been an indispensable friend but a trustworthy advisor.”

 When the BBC reporter asks Tes if he feels at home now, he bursts out irrepressibly: “Way, way better than the way I was when I arrived here!”
-And, echoing the popular local chant much heard at football matches, Tes adds:

-> ***“I feel a bit like a T-T-Teessider!”***
+And, echoing the popular local chant much heard at football matches, Tes adds: "I feel a bit like a T-T-Teessider!"

 Judith is also getting a lot from the friendship, as she explains: “I’ve really enjoyed it and I’m glad that it’s been beneficial.
 It’s what people need in a new setting.
 I think it’s a really lovely thing to do.”